Lutein: Love it or Leave It?

 First of all, it helps to understand blue light and lutein.

 “Ultraviolet (UV) light is harmful to the eyes and blue light is closest to ultraviolet on the visible spectrum.
 Blue light creates an imbalance between the production of free radicals and your body’s ability to neutralize them with antioxidants.
-While there’s no evidence suggesting that screen use damages the eyes, we don’t know the long-term effects, especially on people who have used electronic devices since childhood,” says Dr. Jayanth Sridhar, an ophthalmologist at Bascom Palmer Eye Institute, part of the University of Miami Health System.
+While there’s no evidence suggesting that screen use damages the eyes, we don’t know the long-term effects, especially on people who have used electronic devices since childhood,” says Jayanth Sridhar, M.D., an ophthalmologist at Bascom Palmer Eye Institute.

 So far, the only study showing a connection between eye health and supplements is the Age-Related Eye Disease Study 2 (AREDS 2), conducted by the National Eye Institute.
 In that research, the only people who benefited from taking lutein and zeaxanthin were those who already had intermediate or advanced macular degeneration.